 A helpful way to understand software containers is through the analogy of physical shipping containers.
 Before standardized shipping containers existed, transporting goods was complex.
 Items of different shapes and sizes had to be loaded individually onto ships, trains, or trucks, making the process slow, inefficient, and prone to damage.

 Standardized shipping containers changed everything.
 Goods are packed into these uniform metal boxes.
-These boxes can then be easily moved using standard equipment (cranes, ships, trains, trucks) anywhere in the world, regardless of what's inside.
+These boxes can then be easily moved using standard equipment (cranes, ships, trains, trucks) anywhere, regardless of what's inside.
 The contents are isolated and protected.

 Software containers do something similar for applications: